LisaMLorenz/Lisa-s-Team-Profile-Generator/README.md

 ## Collaborators <a name="toc-collaborate"></a>

-For now it's just - [Lisa Lorenz](https://github.com/LisaMLorenz).
+For now - [Lisa Lorenz](https://github.com/LisaMLorenz).
 We are looking forward to welcome contributors though.
+Some starter code as indicated in comments supplied by [Dan Mueller](https://github.com/demuelle)

 ## How to Contribute <a name="toc-contribute"></a>
 If you would like to contribute to this project, please follow these steps: